-Both the Nuclear Energy Act and the Radiological Protection Act require that any handling and management of radioactive materials must take place in such a way that the generation of radioactive waste is kept to the minimum practicable.
+Both, the Nuclear Energy Act and the Radiological Protection Act, require that any handling and management of radioactive materials must take place in such a way that the generation of radioactive waste is kept to the minimum practicable.
 The spent fuel management facilities mentioned under Section D.2.1 were built and are operated according to this principle.
 This will also be the case for future facilities.
-The volume of radioactive waste from reprocessing Swiss spent fuel in France and in the UK has decreased significantly compared to the original planning.
-Swiss utilities have taken additional steps to further reduce the amounts of waste, including investments into new conditioning techniques.